Kamaric112/Kamaric112/README.md

 ### Hi there 👋

-There is the land where I share my projects and take a break.
+There is the place where I share my personal projects and take a break.

 - 💞️ I am a frontend developer, also a problem solver.
-I am motivated to build simple and elegant websites that are visually pleasing and user-friendly
+I am motivated to build websites that are visually pleasing and user-friendly
-- 🌱 I’m currently learning ReactJS and NextJS recently.
+- 🌱 I’m currently working experiences with Angular and React (Typescript).
+- 🤔 I’m also learning Vue for my personal projects.
-- 😀 I like to code, read and watch Better Call Saul (insert theme song)
+- 😀 I like to code, read and watch Better Call Saul and it's memes.
-- 📫 How to reach me: Email: qu.truong99@gmail.com
+- 📫 How to reach me: Email: qu.truong99@gmail.com.

 <!--